George Jouett Meekin

 The Giants never won the pennant, and in 1899 Meekin finally came to the Boston Beaneaters, one of the decade's top teams.
 He spent only a couple of months there, on a team that won 95 games in 1899, and he posted a record of 7-6.
 The team's top pitcher was Vic Willis, who won 27 games that year.
 The circumstances of his leaving the Giants apparently involved a release and perhaps a purchase by the Beaneaters, and Giants fans were outraged.
 Owners of the Brooklyn Superbas claimed that New York had traded him to Boston to harm Brooklyn's chances of winning the pennant.

 As a hitter, he hit .243 lifetime with 15 home runs and 131 RBI.
 His slugging percentage in 1896 was well over the team slugging percentage.
+He also worked one game as an umpire in 1895 and three in 1896.

 His father and grandfather were both riverboat captains.
 See Captain J.H.
 Meekin.